-In this four-part series – Using A Bullet Journal to Change Your Life, we first looked at what a bullet journal is, how to start one, and the benefits of starting with an inexpensive notebook.
+In this series – Using A Bullet Journal to Change Your Life, we first looked at what a bullet journal is, how to start one, and the benefits of starting with an inexpensive notebook.
 Today we’re looking at how a bullet journal can change your life by helping you form better habits and routines.

 “Good habits are worth being fanatical about.” ~ John Irving

 Since a habit is a formula our brain automatically follows, we can use the habit loop components, Cue, Routine and Reward, to create new habits.

 It starts with making choices and establishing a plan.
 That’s where the bullet journal comes in – planning.

 Here are 10 ways a bullet journal can help you form better habits: